 In particular, electromagnetic frequency (EMFs) derived from WiFi and other technology has been known to cause reproductive system damage, neurological degeneration, nervous system weakness, and cancer.
 One tip on how you can reduce exposure is to turn off your WiFi box at night!

-Parasites affect gut and nervous system function, steal vital nutrition from our body, dominate our dietary preferences, generate toxic by-products and cause fatigue, brain fog, digestive issues, and pain.
+Parasites affect the gut and nervous system function, steal vital nutrition from our body, dominate our dietary preferences, generate toxic by-products and cause fatigue, brain fog, digestive issues, and pain.

 5) Pollution and Pollutants